 My sweet tooth was eliminated

-I was on a date a couple of months ago.
-My date and I were discussing our local Whole Foods store.
+Once I was on a first date with a guy and we were just chatting.
+We were discussing the local Whole Foods store where we both shopped.
 He asked how I resisted the cookies.
-I asked him, “What cookies?”
+In surprise I asked him, “What cookies?”
 I had never noticed in the year plus I’ve been shopping at this store, any cookies.
-I just don’t see them anymore.
+Cookies are something I don’t even see in the store anymore.

 That kind of stuff just doesn’t pull me in whatsoever.

-And not even noticing it, is WAY better than having to deal with willpower!
+And not even noticing sweet treats is WAY better than having to deal with willpower!

 I went into W30 wanting to lose weight and feel better.
-I didn’t lose weight that month and that’s very common.
+Though I didn’t lose weight that month, I discovered that’s very common.
 In addition to the big changes above, I slept great and my skin has never looked better.
 My gut felt amazing.
 I remember walking one day and I realized that I didn’t feel my gut.
 There was no gas or bloating.
 My gut was just there, part of my body, no more noticeable than say my thigh or elbow.
 It wasn’t making any kind of fuss.

-That 30-day commitment literally changed the way I ate to this day, almost three years later.
+That 30-day commitment literally changed the way I ate to this day, almost five years later.
 It changed my relationship with food and that in turn allowed me to make changes that helped me lose and most importantly keep the weight off.
 I don’t diet nor do I deprive myself.
-I think that eating this way helped me change my metabolism for the better and keeps me from being hungry and having cravings.
+Eating this way helped me change my metabolism for the better and keeps me from being hungry and having cravings.

 Selecting food based on its nutritional impact is a new way of seeing food.
 That’s probably the most important impact from W30.
 I eat food not only because it tastes good but because it will nourish me.

-I did Weight Watchers years ago.
-I lost quite a bit of weight.
-However, at the end, when my weight had me down to 20 points a day, I was eating so many food substitutes so that I could have enough food to survive a day.
+When I did Weight Watchers years ago, I lost quite a bit of weight.
+However, at the end, when my weight had me down to 20 points a day, I was eating so many food substitutes that I wasn’t even eating real food any more!
 It’s not an exaggeration to say that I was hungry—a lot of the time.

-I found the whole experience disturbing—not life changing.
-Except that I vowed that I would never count points again! (or diet)
+The whole experience was disturbing—not life changing, except that I vowed that I would never count points again! (or diet)

-I know that it sounds extreme to eat like this.
+Some people think it sounds extreme to eat the Whole 30 way.
 But that’s not because this is an extreme diet.
-The way we’ve been conditioned to think of pasta, bread, cereal, junk food, and other processed foods as normal is what is truly extreme.
+It’s because of the way we’ve been conditioned to think of pasta, bread, cereal, junk food, and other processed foods as normal that is truly extreme.
 Even though we’ve been told that it’s all fine in moderation—it’s not.
 It’s wrecking our bodies and our health.